Click here to go to our main page on microwave history

 One of the subject matter experts on this topic is John Osepchuk, who worked at Raytheon during the 60s, 70s and 80s.
 His papers on the topic include:

-John has complained in recent years at IEEE talks that some web sites propose that the microwave oven was invented in Russia, or Germany, but then again, you can find almost anything you want on the internet.
-We hereby invite John to give us a hand telling the real microwave oven story!
+John has complained in recent years at IEEE talks that some web sites propose that the microwave oven was invented in Russia, or Germany, but then again, you can find almost any incorrect "fact" you you are looking for on the internet.
+Below is a video of John talking about the invention of the microwave oven:

 Also, we refer to The Creative Ordeal, The Story of Raytheon, by Otto J. Scott, published in 1974.
 This book commemorates the 50th anniversary of the Raytheon Company.
 Readers should be aware that such autobiographical efforts contain a wealth of information but have been put through a corporate filter, and can often distort the truth either by omission of details, politics, or simple corporate favoritism.